open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-sdk.md

 in which case the provided propagator MUST be used.
 Propagation headers MUST be added before the signature is calculated to prevent errors on signed requests.

-The following formats are currently supported by AWS services for propagation:
+The following formats are currently natively supported by AWS services for propagation:

 * [AWS X-Ray](https://docs.aws.amazon.com/xray/latest/devguide/aws-xray.html)